jborichevskiy/up-and-to-the-right/content/posts/patch-notes-v1.md

 ---

-This is an episode from Jonathan's Patch Notes, a weekly braindump of things I'm leaning, building, or thinking about.
+These are my weekly Patch Notes -- a log of the mental model updates I'm making and a braindump of things I'm leaning, building, or thinking about.
 Subscribe on Substack [here](https://jborichevskiy.substack.com/).

 -----------

+_In this version:_

+- An exploration into virtual online parties and how we might make them happen

+- My journey in extracting Twitter's bookmarks

+- Software is hard, and some reassuring quotes

+- Cool remote tools I've been using

+- Westworld thoughts

+- Awakening from the Meaning Crisis

 > The visual and spatial qualities of avatar worlds lead to something that is lacking in the text-only environments of cyberspace – something that has a subtle, yet profound impact on socializing: human interaction feels embodied.